benedikt-mayer/benedikt-mayer.github.io/pages/about.md

 ::: paragraph
 ::: text

 I'm a software engineer based in Munich interested in machine learning, cloud computing, human-computer interaction, functional programming, data visualization and mixed reality.

+&nbsp;

 Since July 2025, I work as an AI & MLOps Engineer at [TÜV Süd Digital Service](https://www.tuvsud.com/en).

 &nbsp;

 My most recent position was as a Senior Machine Learning Engineer at [Machine Learning Reply](https://www.reply.com/machine-learning-reply/de/).
 At ML Reply, I built ML and streaming platforms on Azure and in hybrid cloud envioronments for clients in the telecommunications, insurance and automotive industry.

 &nbsp;